ID cards in the ESL classroom

 How do you spell…..?

--During the exercise, the teacher monitors around the classroom to check and encourage the use of these expressions by the students to help them write down the correct information
+During the exercise, the teacher circulates around the classroom to check and encourage the students to use these expressions, helping them write down the correct information.

--Once the card is completed the two students can check for accuracy with the original ID card and then change roles.
+Once the card is completed, the two students can check for accuracy against the original ID card and then switch roles.

 Notes

-Regarding the storage of the ID cards.
-If you entrust them to your students they will lose them, tear them or their dog will eat them.
-I collect them at the end of each lesson and keep them safe and dry attached to a binder ring.
+👩🏫Regarding the storage of ID cards, if you entrust them to your students, they will likely lose, tear, or have their dog eat them.
+To prevent this, collect them at the end of each lesson and keep them safe and dry, attached to a binder ring.

-Ok, that’s a wrap! see you in the next lesson right here…
+Ok, that’s a wrap!
+Catch you in the next class